leekelleher/umbraco-contentment/.github/README.md

 ### What is it?

-This is a collection of Umbraco components that I have developed for use on my own **Umbraco 8** implementation projects.
+This is a collection of Umbraco components that I have developed for use on my own **Umbraco** implementation projects.

 Some components may be innovative, others may be a reimagining of existing components, property-editors, features and other community packages.